tushancse04/MLCNN/README.md

-### MNTN
+### MLCNN
-MNTN is a neuro-symbolic model that exploits symmetries in MLNs and can predict ground atoms in MLNs.
+MLCNN is a CNN based neuro-symbolic model that exploits symmetries in MLNs and can predict ground atoms in MLNs.

 ### Package Requirements
 Python 3.5